DCtheTall/purely-functional-data-structures/README.md

 ### Installation

-For now, in order to use this in a TypeScript app, you should clone the repository into your app.
+For now, in order to use this in a TypeScript app, you should clone the repository at its latest release into your app.
 For now this package is not on npm since it has no `"main"` field in its `package.json`.

 ### Comparable types